chinhau/nlp_project/README.md

-# IMDB Movies Review
+# IMDB Movies Reviews - Performance Comparison

-### This project uses the IMDB movies review dataset to explore and compare the performance of different NLP techniques and algorithms.
+### This project uses the IMDB movies review dataset to explore and compare the performance of different NLP techniques and ML algorithms.
 <br>

 This project can be divided into 2 parts: